 You will find these along Flinders Ranges.
 Wildlife is known to exist and thrive here.
 It is the most popular route used by people heading towards Lake Eyre.
 While it is some form of a desert, green vegetation blooms up with beautiful wildflower and business begins to boom.
 The environment becomes more sustainable to wildlife as well as business communities in the area.
 You will love driving through it as there is so much to be seen.

-It boast the King Tree and also a gorgeous forest that has wonderful and easy hikes.
+It boasts the King Tree and also a gorgeous forest that has wonderful and easy hikes.
 Quite a few places you can drive right into as well.

-We actually did three different hikes witih the forest and had a great time here as a family leaving behind our troubles in the forest.
+We actually did three different hikes here in the rugged Flinders Ranges with the forest around us.
+We had a great time here as a family leaving behind our troubles in the forest.